BLOCKCHAIN-MESSENGER/telegraf-money/README.md

-# Client APP service Telegraf.Money
+# Client APP service Telegraf.money

 ## BLOCKCHAIN MESSENGER WITH BUILT-IN DECENTRALIZED MESSENGER BANK, CARDS, CRYPTO-WALLETS & EXCHANGES

-Telegraf Money allows members to communicate with each other,
-instantly send funds and cryptocurrencies, issue/receive loans online, trade on exchanges and earn Money.
+Telegraf Money allows members to communicate with each other, instantly send funds and cryptocurrencies, issue/receive loans online, trade on exchanges and earn Money.

 ### We are in the process of integrating with the Telegram, Facebook Messenger, Skype APIs/SDK which gives us access to a pool of over 2 billion users to fuel our ecosystem and get our 1 Billion Coins in circulation and active usage.